Receiving your application

 We will contact you once we have carried out our initial assessment of the application to tell you how the process is going.
 Normally this will be after the consultation period has ended.

 If we find a problem with your application, we will let you know as soon as possible.
 Our aim will be to work with you to try to find a solution, where this is feasible.
-Please note that it will not always be possible to address the concerns under the current application and sometimes a new application may be required.
+It will not always be possible to address the concerns under the current application and sometimes a new application may be required.

 If we feel that an application should be refused, we will always let you know beforehand.
 Applications that have fundamental problems will be refused straightaway.

-You can track the progress of a planning application on the Planning Portal website (opens in a new window).
-This includes the option of registering for email notifications (opens in a new window) about tracked applications.
+You can track the progress of a planning application on the Planning Portal (opens in a new window).

 Timely decision-making